CosmoCreeper/Noted/README.md

 To download the newest version, go to the site: https://noted-kcf.w3spaces.com/.
 Just simply download it from there and follow the steps in the txt after extracting, pretty straightforward.
 This will install the app.
 The above link is the official website that I designed.
 Not the most modern but it's something.

 > **Note**
 > Noted is a new program is not fully completed.
 Visit my [profile page](https://github.com/CosmoCreeper) to see my progress on the app.
-Not all features will work right away like the plus button which will be added later on.
+Not all features will work right away.

 | Version      | Type      | Release    |
 |--------------|-----------|------------|